foundation-model-stack/fms-acceleration/README.md

-# FMS Acceleration
+# FMS Acceleration 🚀

-This [monorepo](https://github.com/tweag/python-monorepo-example) collects libraries of packages that accelerate fine-tuning / training of large models, intended to be part of the [fms-hf-tuning](https://github.com/foundation-model-stack/fms-hf-tuning) suite.
+FMS Acceleration is designed to accelerate the fine-tuning and training of large models.
+This framework comprises a collection of libraries intended to be used with the [fms-hf-tuning](https://github.com/foundation-model-stack/fms-hf-tuning) suite.

+The fms-acceleration framework includes accelerators for Full and Parameter Efficient Fine Tuning (PEFT), including

+ - Low Rank Adaptation (LoRA) acceleration (coming soon)
+ - Bits-and-Bytes (BNB) quantised LoRA : QLoRA acceleration
+ - AutoGPTQ quantised LoRA : GPTQ-LoRA acceleration
+ - Full Fine Tuning acceleration (coming soon)

+Our tests show a significant increase in training token throughput using this fms-acceleration framework.

+For example:

+- QLoRA: 22-43 % token throughput increase on 1 GPU as compared to using Hugging Face BNB QLoRA
+- QLoRA: Straightforward integration with multiple GPU as compared to using Hugging Face BNB QLoRA
+- GPTQ-LoRA: 22-44 % token throughput increase on 1 GPU as compared to using Hugging Face BNB QLoRA
+- GPTQ-LoRA: Straightforward integration with multiple GPU as compared to using Hugging Face BNB QLoRA

+*Huggingface BNB QLoRA numbers taken with legacy approaches, but we are aware of [this issue](https://github.com/foundation-model-stack/fms-acceleration/issues/10) and will update our benches*.
+*The above includes numbers using fusedOps-and-kernels and actual impl coming soon, see below*.

-**This package is in BETA under extensive development.
+**This package is in BETA and is under development.
 Expect breaking changes!**

 ## Plugins